puntorigen/code2prompt/README.md

 - Automatically ignore specified directories or files using glob patterns.
 - Generate structured data including a source tree and file contents.
 - Utilize Handlebars templates for flexible output formatting.
+- Supports calls to OpenAI, Anthropic and Groq APIs for calling LLMs.

 ## Installation